bbc/gourmet-translation-api-server/README.md

 ### Building the template

+Run: `cdk synth`

-The `cdk.json` file tells the CDK Toolkit how to execute the app.
+The `cdk.json` file tells the CDK Toolkit how to execute the app and build the Cloudformation template.

 `cdk synth`: emits the synthesized CloudFormation templates as `*.template.JSON` files in the [cdk.out](./cdk.out)  directory.